The Beauty of the Philippines Part 2: Coron, Palawan

 Leaving our boat, we walked from the quayside along Coron Market.
 I headed straight to the fish market to buy fish and green caviar.
 (I was disappointed with our dinner the night before as I was hoping to have a meal of fresh seafood, but Club Paradise offered international cuisine of German and Italian food).

 That evening, back at the resort, Ricky had the chef prepare the green caviar and fish.
 Before heading to the open-air restaurant for dinner, I stopped by the Dugong Bar and got me a bottle of sauvignon blanc.
 In addition to CP’s usual buffet dinner offering, Pia, our waitress, brought the grilled ‘lapu-lapu’ (rock cod) and green caviar salad (with fresh tomato and onions with kalamansi (lemon) to our table.
-A perfect dinner in paradise!
+Perfect dinner in paradise!
 I thought.

 The following morning, I strolled along the ‘Hidden Beach’ and trekked up the hill to Eagles Point.
 The hill was steep but not strenuous.
 As I reached the top, I found Abbey and Pia (Club Paradise staff) relaxing.
 I thought it was a nice hideaway for them.
 We were also accompanied by sinister looking creatures.
 They were fruit bats that inhabit the island.
 They were harmless according to Abbey.